 Pediatrics ( < 18 Years of Age)

 Safety and efficacy of CALCIJEX® have not been established in the pediatric population.

 DOSAGE AND ADMINISTRATION

-The recommended initial dose of Calcijex, depending on the severity of the hypocalcemia and/or secondary hyperparathyroidism, is 1 meg (0.02 meg/kg) to 2 meg administered intravenously three times weekly, approximately every other day.
-Doses as small as 0.5 meg and as large as 4 meg three times weekly have been used as an initial dose.
-If a satisfactory response is not observed, the dose may be increased by 0.5 to 1 meg at two to four week intervals.
-During this titration period, serum calcium and phosphorus levels should be obtained at least twice weekly.
-If hypercalcemia or a serum calcium times phosphate product greater than 70 is noted, the drug should be immediately discontinued until these parameters are appropriate.
-Then, the Calcijex dose should be reinitiated at a lower dose.
-Doses may need to be reduced as the PTH levels decrease in response to the therapy.
-Thus, incremental dosing must be individualized and commensurate with PTH, serum calcium and phosphorus levels.
-The following is a suggested approach in dose titration:
+The recommended initial dose of CALCIJEX® is 0.5 mcg (0.01 mcg/kg) administered three times weekly, every other day.
+If a satisfactory response in the biochemical parameters and clinical manifestations of the disease state is not observed, the dose may be increased by 0.25 to 0.50 mcg at two to four week intervals.
+During this titration period, serum calcium and phosphorous levels should be obtained at least twice weekly.
+If hypercalcemia or a serum calcium times phosphate product greater than 70 is noted, the drug should be immediately discontinued until these parameters normalize.
+The CALCIJEX® dose should then be reinitiated at a lower dose.
+Doses may need to be reduced as the PTH levels decrease and commensurate with PTH, serum calcium and phosphorous levels.

 Discard unused portion.